 Energex has one of the highest levels of residential rooftop solar energy systems per household of any electricity network in the world.
-Forty per cent of detached homes in South East Queensland have chosen to have a solar energy system installed.
-The average inverter capacity is 3.8kVA.

-This desire for greater control through the connection of solar energy continues to grow.
-During 2019-20, the solar PV technology was being connected to our South East's network at a rate of approximately 4,100 per month compared to 2,900 systems in 2018-19.
+45% of detached homes in South-East Queensland have chosen to have a solar energy system installed.
+The average inverter capacity is 5.1kVA.
+This desire for greater efficiency in energy usage through the connection of solar energy is ongoing.
+During 2022-23, the solar Photovoltaic (PV) technology was being connected to our South-East's network at a rate of similar to that of 2021-22.

-At the end of June 2020, there were over 440,000 systems connected to the distribution network, with a total generation capacity of 2,078MVA.
+At the end of June 2023, there were over 565,127 systems connected to the distribution network, with a total generation capacity of 3,273MVA.
 We have also supported the connection of large-scale renewable energy projects to the network.